 Are lab created diamonds real diamonds?
 Of course, they are.

-There are many differences between these stones and other types of simulant diamonds.
-We’ve gone over many of the differences between lab created diamonds vs “real” or natural earth mined diamonds.
+There are many differences between these stones and other types of simulant diamonds, we’ve gone over many of the differences between lab created diamonds vs natural earth mined diamonds.

 In this section we’ll go over the differences between synthetic diamonds that are man-made and diamond simulants than are not real diamonds.